satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 ssh -v -N -R 9000:localhost:22 <username_of_your_Oracle VM>@<external-ip>
 ```

-2. In a seperate bash terminal, ssh into the VM and see if you can access the IP address of the Oracle VM.
+2. In a seperate bash terminal, ssh into the GCP VM and see if you can access the IP address of the Oracle VM from port 9000 of the GCP VM by running the command below on the terminal of the GCP VM:

 ```bash
 ssh -p 9000 <username_of_your_Oracle VM>@localhost